nicolasprigent/Dokuwiki-Kiwiki-Theme/README.md

 Flex theme with lots of css fix and some ease of use features.
 You can change all colors of the theme to your own taste.
 Templage page on Dokuwiki : https://www.dokuwiki.org/template:kiwiki

+### 2023-10-18
+- Added back the message area on connection page

 ### 2023-10-12
 - Added max height for table of content in theme configuration